Back to Blog

 However, a simple disclosure is not nearly enough.
 If we stop there, we will have done little more than put a warning sticker on live electricity.

-We need to get specific about what “acceptable AI use” actually means.
-Where it’s helping, like fact checking or translation, and where it’s replacing human judgement and expression.
-Without that, “AI-assisted” is just a fuzzy label that can hide almost anything.
 Proudly Human addresses this directly, with a de minimis standard that sets clear guidelines for using AI in ways that support the human creative process without shaping or replacing it.

 Choosing Human in an Automated World

-They claimed accountability and offered their apology to anyone who felt duped.
+Admirably, they claimed accountability and offered their apology to anyone who felt duped.

 While this experiment exposes the many potential dangers of AI tools being controlled by those with harmful objectives, what stands out amidst the core message is the line: